onurerdinc/onurerdinc/README.md

 # Hello World 👋, I'm Onur

-Welcome to my GitHub profile!
-I'm a passionate full stack developer transitioning from a successful career in civil engineering to the exciting world of software development.
+A passionate full stack developer transitioning from a successful career in civil engineering to the exciting world of software development.
 With 9 years of experience in civil engineering and a strong STEM background, I bring a unique perspective to my coding projects.

 ---